Skip to main content

 • Org-wide (initialize): Language runtime installs

-• Org-wide (maintenance): Registry credentials (refreshed each session)
+• Org-wide (maintenance): Registry credentials (refreshed during builds, surfaced to agent at session start)

 Shown here combined for reference: